 We believe that ongoing learning is important and valued by the profession.
 Effective April 2020 to March 2022, you will have the option for a one-year deferral of your CPL requirements due to COVID-19.
 You may only select this deferral option once.
-To help you understand the CPL deferral option due to COVID-19 based on your renewal month, please review the CPL Deferral Due COVID-19 Chart.

 Information will be included with your renewal notice and the option to defer CPL requirements due to COVID-19 will appear on your renewal form.

 Do I have to contact the College to get a deferral due to COVID-19?